apache/gravitino/docs/how-to-use-gvfs.md

     ```

 :::note
-If you want to access the s3, gcs, oss or custom fileset through GVFS, apart from the above properties, you need to place the corresponding bundle jar in the Hadoop environment.
+If you want to access the S3, GCS, OSS or custom fileset through GVFS, apart from the above properties, you need to place the corresponding bundle jar in the Hadoop environment.
-For example if you want to access the s3 fileset, you need to place the s3 bundle jar [gravitino-aws-bundle-{version}.jar](https://repo1.maven.org/maven2/org/apache/gravitino/aws-bundle/) in the Hadoop environment(typically located in `${HADOOP_HOME}/share/hadoop/common/lib/`) or add it to the classpath.
+For example if you want to access the S3 fileset, you need to place the S3 bundle jar [gravitino-aws-bundle-{version}.jar](https://repo1.maven.org/maven2/org/apache/gravitino/aws-bundle/) in the Hadoop environment(typically located in `${HADOOP_HOME}/share/hadoop/common/lib/`) or add it to the classpath.
 :::

 2. Configure the properties in the `core-site.xml` file of the Hadoop environment: